apmlabs/ace-box/Readme.md

 3. Continue with the deployment of your ace-box...

+> Note: you can use the [ACE CLI](https://github.com/Dynatrace/ace-box/blob/dev/docs/ace-cli.md#ace-cli) `ace enable <use case>` command to prepares the ACE-Box for a use case by installing set of components after the ace-box has been deployed.

 ### Custom use-cases

 In addition to the out-of-the-box use-cases provided natively by the ACE-Box, it is possible to source custom use-cases.
 This allows using the ACE-Box as a platform to develop your own use-cases, demonstrations, trainings, etc.